 - 1. The student will work a minimum of one (1) or two (2) hours per day (M-F) - 2.
-The student will provide documentation of tax withholding (copy of W-4, 1099 forms) and number of hours worked (from pay stubs, and/or time cards). - 3.
+The student will provide documentation of the number of hours worked (from pay stubs, and/or time cards). - 3.
 The student will be employed during the time he/she would normally be in school. - 4.
-The school will provide to the student credit toward graduation not to exceed five (5) vocational credits per semester based on pass/fail grading. - 5.
-The student will keep a journal that will detail the following information: - a.
+The school will provide the student credit toward graduation not to exceed five (5) vocational credits per semester based on pass/fail grading.

+- 5. The student will keep a journal that will detail the following information: - a.
 Number of hours worked each day, signed by supervisor - b.
 Summary of the activities/duties performed - c.
 Summary of your learning for each time period - e.
 The employer will complete evaluations of the student's performance at work.